 According to a government report, the number of ATV injuries increased by 65 percent over the course of a decade.
 This study reported 134,000 total ATV injuries in the last year of the period covered, a number that promises to grow even further as more ATVs are sold in the U.S. and Washington.

-- More ATV drivers means that fewer of them receive the proper training before they get behind the wheel.
+More ATV drivers mean that fewer of them receive the proper training before they get behind the wheel.

-- Since ATVs are recreational vehicles, some people drink before and during their ride, even though it is illegal.
+Since ATVs are recreational vehicles, some people drink before and during their rides, even though it is illegal.

 As long as someone else is at fault for your injuries, you may recover financially no matter how the injury occurred.